STAR WARS EPISODE VII: THE FORCE AWAKENS

 In All This Stinking Galaxy, I Had to Run Into You

 Space is big, really big in ways that our human minds cant even grasp.
 The Star Wars universe sees it filled with myriad habitable planets and an entire United Nations of different species all rubbing shoulders.
-Despite the vastness, it seems to be regularly filled with whopping coincidences wherein people keep running into those they know as though the entire galaxy were little more than a small town.
+Despite the vastness, it is regularly filled with whopping coincidences wherein people keep running into those they know as though the entire galaxy were little more than a small town.
 Take the original trilogy out of the millions, probably billions, that live on just one planet, a droid falls into the hands of a young farmboy who leads him to his fathers mentor and the discovery of his own abilities, only for him to learn in successive chapters that the person who sent the droid was none other than his own sister and that the person ruthlessly pursuing him is his own father.
 There is a similar kind of improbable coincidence in play here droid falls into the hands of a girl who is led on a journey where she just happens to discover the Millennium Falcon, which leads them to Han Solo.
-Equally, they go to get help on the planet Takodana where she just happens to wander into the basement and opens an old chest to discover none other than Lukes lightsabre, which triggers a series of flashbacks that reveal she is related to the action in some way, while we also discover that the person ruthlessly pursuing them is none other than the son of the leads.
+Equally, they go to get help on the planet Takodana where she just happens to wander into the basement and opens an old chest to discover none other than Luke Skywalkers lightsabre, which triggers a series of flashbacks that reveal she is related to the action in some way, while we also discover that the person ruthlessly pursuing them is none other than the son of the leads.
 This is the sort of improbable plotting twists you usually get in soap operas and it cannot help but seem ever so faintly ridiculous when it is spread onto a massively peopled galactic stage where no matter where characters go they are constantly running into some familial connection.

 In the End

 The Force Awakens didnt disappoint me.
 Mindedly, the prequels had left me with lowered expectations of the Star Wars series so they werent that high going in.
 What I expected was a nostalgia film and as such The Force Awakens holds up in all the areas you imagined it would with Harrison Ford doing most successfully, slipping back into the role of Han as though not a day had passed.
 (Carrie Fisher on the other hand seems a lot more subdued I kept wondering where the feisty pepperiness of Princess Leia had gone to).
 J.J.
 Abrams kept in check the empty flash and action that had marked his Star Trek films in fact, effects and action sequence-wise, this is probably the quietest of all the Star Wars films.
 On the other hand, we have characters with big arcs driving the story and in such a way that we actually want to see where things lead (something that singularly failed to happen when you reached the end of The Phantom Menace).
-All of the weaker aspects are excused by a strong final act and a left field tragic death that more than makes up for most of the other issues elsewhere.
+All of the weaker aspects are excused by a strong final act and a left field tragic death that more than makes up for most of the other issues.
 Its not another Empire Strikes Back but it is certainly better than all of the prequels.